-Baby sleep aids — products such as the infamous Fisher-Post® Rock ‘n Play™ inclined sleeper — have recently come under fire after investigations revealed such devices are responsible for a sizable portion of the 3,500 infant deaths during sleep we see annually in the United States.
+Baby sleep aids — products such as the infamous Fisher-Price® Rock ‘n Play™ inclined sleeper — have recently come under fire after investigations revealed such devices are responsible for a sizable portion of the 3,500 infant deaths during sleep we see annually in the United States.

 Fisher-Price’s Rock ‘n Play inclined sleeper, for example, was recalled due to safety concerns citing an increased risk of accidental infant suffocation.
 The Consumer Product Safety Commission (CPSC) identified at least 90 incidents in which babies have died from suffocation while on the Rock ‘n Play inclined sleeper.
 Designed to keep babies laying on their backs at a 30-degree angle, the sleeper was shown to make it more difficult for babies to breathe normally.

 Still, in spite of the notable death toll, the Rock ‘n Play sleeper is far from the only problematic baby sleep product.
 In fact, many other sleeping-related products have been blamed for causing infant deaths and injuries, including in-bed sleepers, baby boxes, sleep hammocks, and more.

 But how is it that products designed to help fitful newborns sleep have turned out to be so dangerous?

 It’s important to recognize that sleeping aids designed to help babies fall and stay asleep is a big, booming business, and one that has been steadily growing during the past decade.
 According to Marketplace, the market sector responsible for innovating, manufacturing, and selling innovative baby sleep products and devices amounts to roughly $325 Million each year.

 That’s certainly big business.
 But the problem with baby sleeping aids just may be the concept itself.